-Coastal Associated Schools (CAS) Summer Winter ‘after school’ sporting competition for Year 9 students includes tennis, basketball, cricket and touch in Term 1 plus soccer, netball in Term 2.
-Apart from this, a number of Champion Schools competitions are available for individuals and teams throughout the year based on student interest and ability including but not limited to AFL, rugby, golf, 8 ball, athletics, swimming, cross country, triathlon (see www.schoolsport.com.au for complete list of secondary sport opportunities).
+Prendiville enters Senior (Year 10-12) teams in Summer and Winter Coastal Associated Schools (CAS) sporting competitions in Terms 1 and 2 including sports such as Touch, Cricket, Basketball, Tennis, Soccer, Netball.
+A number of Champion Schools competitions are also available for individuals and teams throughout the year based on student interest and ability including but not limited to AFL, rugby, golf, soccer, netball, basketball, touch, volleyball, athletics, swimming, cross country, triathlon (see www.schoolsportwa.com.au for complete list of secondary sport opportunities).

 Year 10 is the final year of compulsory Physical Education.
 A number of General, VET and ATAR curriculum opportunities extend beyond year 10 (see Year 11 & 12 curriculum outlines).